vitay/deeprl/document.md

     \nabla_a Q_\varphi(s, a) \approx \frac{Q_\varphi(s, a + da) - Q_\varphi(s, a)}{da}
 $$

+Note that the DDPG algorithm is **off-policy**: the samples used to train the actor come from the replay buffer, i.e. were generated by an older version of the target policy.
+DDPG does not rely on importance sampling: as the policy is deterministic (we maximize $\mathbb{E}_{s}[Q(s, \mu_\theta(s))]$), there is no need to balance the probabilities of the behavior and target policies (with stochastic policies, one should maximize $\mathbb{E}_{s}[\sum_{a\in\mathcal{A}} \pi(s, a) Q(s, a)]$).
+In other words, the importance sampling weight can safely be set to 1 for deterministic policies.

-DDPG has rapidly become the state-of-the-art model-free method for continuous spaces (although now PPO is preferred).
+DDPG has rapidly become the state-of-the-art model-free method for continuous action spaces (although now PPO is preferred).
 It is able to learn efficent policies on most contiuous problems, either pixel-based or using individual state variables.
 In the original DDPG paper, they showed that *batch normalization* [@Ioffe2015] is crucial in stabilizing the training of deep networks on such problems.
 Its main limitation is its high sample complexity.
-Distributed versions of DDPG have been proposed to speed up learning, similarly to the parallel actor learners of A3C [@Loetzsch2017;@Popov2017].
+Distributed versions of DDPG have been proposed to speed up learning, similarly to the parallel actor learners of A3C [@Loetzsch2017;@Popov2017;@BarthMaron2018].

-**Additional references:** see <http://pemami4911.github.io/blog/2016/08/21/ddpg-rl.html> for additional explanations and step-by-step tensorflow code.
+**Additional references:** see <http://pemami4911.github.io/blog/2016/08/21/ddpg-rl.html> for additional explanations and step-by-step tensorflow code and <https://lilianweng.github.io/lil-log/2018/04/08/policy-gradient-algorithms.html> for contextual explanations.

+### Distributed Distributional DDPG (D4PG)

+Distributed Distributional DDPG [D4PG,@BarthMaron2018] proposed recently several improvements on DDPG to make it more efficient:

+1. The critic is trained using **distributional learning** [@Bellemare2017] instead of classical Q-learning to improve the stability of learning in the actor (less variance).
+See @sec:distributional-learning for more explanations.

+2. The critic uses **n-step** returns instead of simple one-step TD returns as in A3C (@sec:advantage-actor-critic-methods, @Mnih2016).

+3. **Multiple Distributed Parallel Actors** gather $(s, a, r, s')$ transitions in parallel and write them to the same replay buffer.

+4. The replay buffer uses **Prioritized Experience Replay** [@Schaul2015] to sample transitions based the information gain.